 NOTE: Beginning December 8, there is a new Maryland IFTA system used to file returns and payments electronically.
 The Explorer system will use the latest encryption and security technologies to provide for full electronic filing of returns and payments through common web browsers to the State of Maryland.
-On December 8, 2014, anyone with Internet access and proper authorization will be able to file an IFTA return electronically though our new IFTA system.
+On December 8, 2014, anyone with Internet access and proper authorization will be able to file an IFTA return electronically through our new IFTA system.

 The Revenue Administration Division has provided various video modules to help IFTA users better understand the new Explore IPC IFTA Processing system.

 To simplify the reporting of fuel used by interstate and inter-jurisdictional motor carriers, Maryland participates in the International Fuel Tax Agreement (IFTA).
 IFTA is an agreement among 48 participating states and 10 Canadian provinces which allows qualified commercial vehicles to travel throughout those jurisdictions and pay the required motor carrier taxes.
 Vehicles displaying valid licenses and decals issued by a base jurisdiction may travel in any other jurisdiction.

 The Comptroller of Maryland was proud to be responsible for legislation which repealed the motor carrier decal fee beginning in 2001.
 The Motor Fuel Tax office added another high-tech convenience in 2002, which allowed motor carriers to submit their applications for IFTA decals over the Internet.
 Today, taxpayers can also file their quarterly IFTA motor carrier returns electronically and use a host of other online services.

 For more information about IFTA qualifications or additional registration requirements under the Maryland Department of Transportation, see the links below or the MDOT Motor Carrier Program.

 Important Information for IFTA Licenses - State of Maryland Carriers